-- 10.10.1 Indigenous Procurement: Normally, all procurements from the indigenous sources are made on FOR (destination) basis and, therefore, do not require transit insurance.
+10.10.1 Indigenous Procurement: Normally, all procurements from the indigenous sources are made on FOR (destination) basis and, therefore, do not require transit insurance.
 Procurements costing above Rs.
 2.5 crore, with delivery term other than FOR (destination) will be insured.
 For procurements costing up to Rs.
 2.5 crore, with delivery term other than FOR (destination), Director will use their discretion to decide whether the stores need to be insured or not.
 It is advised to invariably take insurance for the sensitive/ delicate/ fragile/ equipment/ machinery and scientific instruments where probability of loss or damage is considered high.
 Whenever it is decided to insure the stores, such insurance would be taken through a nationalized insurance agency or their subsidiaries against loss or damage in transit.
-Insurance cover will invariably be obtained from the insurance agency before dispatch of the consignment by the Seller. - 10.10.2 Import In case of procurement from foreign sources all consignments, on Ex-Works/ FAS/ FCA/ FOB/ CPT/ CFR basis, shall invariably be insured.
+Insurance cover will invariably be obtained from the insurance agency before dispatch of the consignment by the Seller.

+10.10.2 Import: In case of procurement from foreign sources all consignments, on Ex-Works/ FAS/ FCA/ FOB/ CPT/ CFR basis, shall invariably be insured.

-10.11 Repeat Order (RO) Clause
+10.11 REPEAT ORDER (RO) CLAUSE:

 - 10.11.1 Provision for repeat order clause should not be made as a matter of course in the RFPs as these clauses have an impact on price.
 RO clause may be provided in the RFP only in exceptional circumstances, where the consumption pattern is not predictable.
-Under this clause, the Buyer retains the right to place orders for additional quantity up to a maximum of 50%, including order placed under Option Clause, of the originally contracted quantity at the same rate and terms of the supply order/ contract. - 10.11.2 Conditions Governing RO: If a demand is received for an item or items previously ordered by Labs/ Estts or other DRDO Labs/Estts or other Government scientific re-search institutions, the repeat order may be placed without fresh tendering/negotiations provided that : - a) Items ordered have been delivered successfully. - b) The original order was placed on the basis of lowest price negotiated by TPC/NC wherever applicable and technically acceptable offer and was not on delivery preferences. - c) The repeat order is placed within six months from the date of supply and only once by the Lab/Estt, the total quantity to be ordered /purchased on repeat order does not exceed 50% of original order.
-However if the original order was for single quantity, repeat order can be made for the same. - d) The requirement is for stores of identical description/specifications. - e) The supplier's willingness to accept the repeat order on the same terms and conditions as per the original order is obtained. - f) The CFA is satisfied that there is no downward trend in the market price of the item and a clear certificate is appended to that effect if the enquiry is floated afresh, the expenditure is not likely to be less. - g) The basic cost (excluding taxes & duties) of repeat order does not exceed the basic cost (excluding taxes & duties) of the original supply order. - h) Quantity discount is sought from the vendor, if applicable. - i) The taxes and duties as applicable on the date of placement of repeat order will be considered. - j) RO clause would not be invoked for the quantity where the total value of supplies of original ordered quantity plus RO clause quantity requires convening of CNC in non- CNC cases.
+Under this clause, the Buyer retains the right to place orders for additional quantity up to a maximum of 50%, including order placed under Option Clause, of the originally contracted quantity at the same rate and terms of the supply order/ contract. - 10.11.2 Conditions Governing RO: If a demand is received for an item or items previously ordered by Labs/Estts or other DRDO Labs/Estts or other Government scientific research institutions, repeat order may be placed without fresh tendering/negotiations, even if R.O clause is not mentioned in the Original S.O provided that : - a) Items ordered have been delivered successfully. - b) The original order was placed on the basis of lowest price negotiated by TPC/NC wherever applicable and technically acceptable offer and was not on delivery preferences. - c) The repeat order is placed within twelve months from the date of supply and only once by the Lab/Estt, the total quantity to be ordered /purchased on repeat order does not exceed 50% of original order.
+However if the original order was for single quantity, repeat order can be made for the same. - d) The requirement is for stores of identical description/specifications. - e) The supplier's willingness to accept the repeat order on the same terms and conditions as per the original order is obtained, where ever R.O clause is not mentioned in the Original S.O. - f) The CFA is satisfied that there is no downward trend in the market price of the item and a clear certificate is appended to that effect if the enquiry is floated afresh, the expenditure is not likely to be less.

+- g) The basic cost (excluding taxes & duties) of repeat order does not exceed the basic cost (excluding taxes & duties) of the original supply order. - h) Quantity discount is sought from the vendor, if applicable. - i) The taxes and duties as applicable on the date of placement of repeat order will be considered. - RO clause would not be invoked for the quantity where the total value of supplies of original ordered quantity plus RO clause quantity requires convening of CNC in non- CNC cases.

-10.11.3 CFA for the RO
+10.11.3 CFA for the RO: